-The Consolidated Police Officers' and Firefighters' Retirement Plan (the Consolidated Plan) of the City of Gainesville, Florida is a contributory defined benefit single-employer pension plan that covers City sworn police officers and firefighters.
-The Consolidated Plan is established under City of Gainesville (the City) Code of Ordinances, Article 7, Chapter 2, Division 8.
+The Consolidated Police Officers' and Firefighters' Retirement Plan (the Consolidated Plan) of the City of Gainesville, Florida (the City) is a contributory defined benefit single-employer pension plan that covers City sworn police officers and firefighters.
+The Consolidated Plan is established under the City Code of Ordinances, Article 7, Chapter 2, Division 8.
 It complies with the provisions of Chapter 112, Part VII, Florida Statutes; Chapter 22D-1 of the Florida Administrative Code; Chapters 175 and 185, Florida Statutes; and Article X, Section 14 of the Florida Constitution, governing the establishment, operation, and administration of plans.